polakowo/vectorbt/docs/docs/getting-started/features.md

 ## Want more?

-Discover the features offered by [vectorbt PRO](https://vectorbt.pro/)!
+Discover the features of [vectorbt PRO](https://vectorbt.pro/) :rocket: